chaimkeller/software/README.md

 Progams written in c ------------------------

-1. netzski6_c - porgram for calcuating zemanim, written in calcuating
+1. netzski6_c - porgram for calcuating zemanim, written in c
-2. rdhalba4 -program for calculating profiles from ITM based EY DTM
+2. rdhalba4 -program for calculating profiles from JKH's 25 m DTM for Israel
-3. readDTM - program for calculating profiles for SRTM and DEM DTM'sheeting
+3. readDTM - program for calculating profiles for SRTM and DEM DTMs (SRTM hgt format)
 4. StringRoutines - programs used for calculating the ChaiTables

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////